 During World War I, a French girl is romanced by an American doughboy even though she is promised to a French soldier who is fighting at the front.
-When the French soldier returns from the ...
-See full summary »
+She falls in love with the Yank however ...

 1 of 1 people found this review helpful.

 Was this review helpful to you?